RadwaSaleh/react-notes/useRef.md

 - Using Refs is imperative because we are directly telling React that we want the picture to be painted in an exact way
 - useRef hook has been implemented as a solution to use React Refs within functional components
-- 3 steps are required to do that:
+- 3 steps are required to do that explained in the following example:
     - Declaration step:
       - `const submitBtnRef = useRef(initialValue)`
       - useRef returns a mutable ref object whose .current property is initialized to the passed argument (initialValue)